tessel/t2-firmware/README.md

 ```

 ### Updating
 `dfu-util` is a command line utility to update the firmware on T2.
 See [their website](http://dfu-util.sourceforge.net/) for installation instructions.
-Plug the USB port your T2 into your computer while holding down the button by the Tessel 2 logo - this will put T2 into bootloader mode.
+Plug the USB port your T2 into your computer while holding down the button by the Tessel 2 logo - this will put T2 into bootloader mode, with the power LED blinking.
 Then (after running through the build steps above!) run `dfu-util -l` to make sure T2 is detected:
 ```
 ➜  dfu-util --list
 ...
-Found DFU: [1d50:6097] ver=0002, devnum=13, cfg=1, intf=0, alt=1, name="SRAM", serial="UNKNOWN"
+Found DFU: [1209:7551] ver=0002, devnum=13, cfg=1, intf=0, alt=1, name="SRAM", serial="UNKNOWN"
-Found DFU: [1d50:6097] ver=0002, devnum=13, cfg=1, intf=0, alt=0, name="Flash", serial="UNKNOWN"
+Found DFU: [1209:7551] ver=0002, devnum=13, cfg=1, intf=0, alt=0, name="Flash", serial="UNKNOWN"
 ```
-Note the vendor id and product id within the brackets (`1d50:6097` in this case).
+Note the vendor id and product id within the brackets (`1209:7551` in this case).
 You'll need to substitute those numbers in the command below to flash the device:
 ```
-➜  dfu-util -aFlash -d 1d50:6097 -D build/firmware.bin
+➜  dfu-util -aFlash -d 1209:7551 -D build/firmware.bin
 ...
 dfu-util: Invalid DFU suffix signature
 dfu-util: A valid DFU suffix will be required in a future dfu-util release!!!
 Opening DFU capable USB device...
-ID 1d50:6097
+ID 1209:7551
 Run-time device DFU version 0101
 Claiming USB DFU Interface...
 Setting Alternate Setting #0 ...